parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 Despite the relative verbosity of the templates the result should be as optimal as manually inlining the minimal *necessary* operations.
 A few runs through an NDEBUG build in a debugger confirm this.

-## Conclusion
-* Behavior satisfies the identity function for all sign combinations.
-* Behavior is consistent with native operators.
-* The functions cannot *cause* overflows.
-* There can be no "tautological compare" warnings from unsigned parameters.
-* The functions fail as native operators with a zero-valued divisor.
-* The stack calls are removed by inlining.
-* The `negative` calls compile away for `unsigned` operands.
-* The `remainder` and `negative` calls compile away for `constexpr` operators.
-* The `||` conditions compile away when the above render the result always `true` or `false`.
-* All that remains is *necessary*.

 ## Template Type Constraints

 Given that the C++ operators determine the result type (based on the operand types) the return type must so determined.
 This is achieved by using the C++14 `decltype` keyword.